AtlassianPS/ConfluencePS/docs/en-US/commands/Get-Attachment.md

 ### -ApiUri

 The URi of the API interface.
-Value can be set persistently with Set-ConfluenceInfo.
+Value can be set persistently with `Set-ConfluenceInfo -BaseURi`.

 ```yaml
 Type: Uri